Skip to content

 Zoom’s Audio Transcription of Recordings

-Through this feature, students, employees, and community members have the opportunity to read the closed captions and a transcript while watching the Zoom recordings.
-Closed captioning removes barriers experienced by a variety of viewers, including people who have disabilities, English language learners, those who are watching the recording in a noisy setting, and many other individuals.
+Through this feature, students, employees, and community members can read the closed captions and a transcript while watching the Zoom recordings.
+Closed captioning removes barriers experienced by various viewers, including people with disabilities, English language learners, those watching the recording in a noisy setting, and many others.

-Zoom's live automatic captions provide greater accessibility of live Zoom meetings, and Zoom's audio transcription enables access to closed captioning for Zoom recordings.
+Zoom's live automatic captions provide greater accessibility to live Zoom meetings, and Zoom's audio transcription enables access to closed captioning for Zoom recordings.

 Instructions on Enabling Audio Transcription of Recordings in Zoom: